DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/master-detail-reports-with-subreports.md

 ---
-title: Create a Master-Detail Report (Use Subreports)
+title: Master-Detail Reports with Subreports
 author: Anna Gubareva
 ---
-# Create a Master-Detail Report (Use Subreports)
+# Master-Detail Reports with Subreports

 This tutorial demonstrates how to create a master-detail report using the [Subreport](../use-report-elements/use-basic-report-controls/subreport.md) control.
 This approach is useful if your data source does not contain master-detail relationship or you prefer to store master and detail reports in different files.
-Another approach is described at [Create a Master-Detail Report (Use Detail Report Bands)](create-a-master-detail-report-use-detail-report-bands.md).
+Another approach is described at [Create a Master-Detail Report (Use Detail Report Bands)](master-detail-reports-with-detail-report-bands.md).

 ## <a name="master"></a>Create a Master Report